(World Trade Center Version)

 I saw the decade end,

-when it seemed the world could change
+when it seemed the

 at the blink of an eye